Ball culture: Notable houses

+Competition

+To compete against each other, Houses walk a plethora of categories at a given ball.
+Participants dress according to the guidelines of the category in which they are competing.
+These guidelines are created by the promoters of a Ball and may/may not adhere to an overall theme for the Ball.
+Regardless, participants are expected to display appropriate adherence to the rules of a category.
+Balls range in scale from "mini balls" (typically characterized by a small selection of categories, few people walking, and a runtime of 1 to 2 hours) to mainstream events (characterized by the presence of most, if not all, categories in Ballroom, a significant number of participants for each category, and a runtime exceeding 4 hours with the largest of Balls capping at 8 hours).

 Influences

 New York's ballroom culture has had a highly significant cultural impact from the 1980s to the present day.

+Fashion

+Ball culture has influenced "the über-puffed-up peacock sexuality" of contemporary mainstream hip hop.
+A professor at New York University said about gay black culture that "today's queer mania for ghetto fabulousness and bling masks its elemental but silent relationship to even more queer impulses toward fabulousness in the 1980s."

+Mainstream entertainment

+In September 2006, Beyoncé told a reporter from The Independent "how inspired she's been by the whole drag-house circuit in the States, an unsung part of black American culture where working-class gay men channel ultra-glamour in mocked-up catwalk shows.
+'I still have that in me', she says of the 'confidence and the fire you see on stage'".

 Dance

 The most notable influence of ball culture on mainstream society is voguing, a dance style originating in Harlem ballrooms during the latter half of the 20th century.
 It appeared in the video for Malcolm McLaren's Deep in Vogue, released in 1989, and Madonna's "Vogue", released in 1990 (one year before the documentary Paris Is Burning).
 The dance group Vogue Evolution, from America's Best Dance Crew, has again sparked interest in voguing.

 Voguing started in Drag Balls held by the queer community of color.
-The competitions were divided up into Houses that then competed in different categories, in which one of the categories was voguing.
+The competitions were divided up into Houses that then competed in different categories, including voguing.
 Named after Vogue magazine, voguing required dancers to mirror the poses held by models, with emphasis placed on arm and hand movements.
 Dancers would play out elaborate scenes such as applying makeup or taking phone calls while dancing down the catwalk.
 Dancer and choreographer Willi Ninja has been recognized as the "Grandfather of Vogue" and the dance, as well as Ninja himself, were covered in the documentary Paris is Burning.